eomereu/nodejs/cheatSheet.md

   - ***Opt*** Options
   2. ***Opt*** Callback Func *(error, user)* ***Promise if no callback passed***

-  > If there is no document matching, it returns `null` but not an error!
+  > *If there is no document matching, it returns `null` but not an error!
+So do not forget to add conditional logic even in success scenario.*

 - If we want to search a document by its id, we cannot simply copy its string version and give it in to the *.findOne* since it has a binary form behind the scenes.
 To do so:
   ```javascript